Nadia B

 Do you think people fail to see the beauty and meaning in empty spaces?

 Actually, I think emptiness and fullness are indissociable.
-We need calm to enjoy the action, as we need solitude to enjoy the company.
-But, I guess, empty spaces, as solitude, can be scary.
-It’s a learning process to see the importance and elegance in them.
+We need calm to enjoy the action and solitude to enjoy the company.
+But empty spaces, like solitude, can be scary.
+It’s a learning process to see their importance and elegance.
 They provide value to each other.
 Maybe some people only appreciate it unconsciously.

-Funny note, last year, I brought one of my artwork to a printer to make limited editions.
-When he saw the drawing, he told me: ‘it would be wise to bring a finished drawing to ensure the result’.
+On a funny note, last year, I brought one of my artworks to a printer to make limited editions.
+When he saw the drawing, he told me, ‘ It would be wise to bring a finished drawing to ensure the result.’

 A great moment of loneliness.